wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/07-test-custom-connector.md

-Maria has now got a custom connector for her Power Apps to communicate with the inventory management APIs.
-She wants to make sure whether the connector works as expected before using it on her Power App.
+In the last exercise you created a custom connector for your Power Apps app.
+Now, you will test the connector through this exercise.

 ## Test Custom Connector ##

-You may want to test your custom connector whether it works as expected or not.
+1. You may want to test your custom connector whether it works as expected or not.
 Go to the `Custom Connectors` menu on the left-hand side and click the `🖋` button on the right-hand side.

     ![Update Custom Connector][image-01]

-Click the `4.
+1. Click the `4.
 Test` tab, and you will see the connector has an active connection.

     ![Custom Connector Test Tab][image-02]

-Choose the first operation on the left-hand side and click the `Test operation` button, and you will see the result that the connector works as expected.
+1. Choose the first operation on the left-hand side and click the `Test operation` button, and you will see the result that the connector works as expected.

+    ![Custom Connector Test Operation - Success][image-03]

+1. You may notice that, for some reason, the web API stops working.
+In this case you will see an error screen similar to this.
+If you see this kind of error screen, get your professional development team to fix the error.

-![Custom Connector Test Operation][image-03]
+    ![Custom Connector Test Operation - Fail][image-04]

 You have completed testing a custom connector for inventory management.

-## Key Takeaways ##

-After this unit, you are now able to:

-* Test the custom connector by using the existing connection details.

 [image-01]: ../media/07-test-custom-connector-01.png
 [image-02]: ../media/07-test-custom-connector-02.png
 [image-03]: ../media/07-test-custom-connector-03.png
+[image-04]: ../media/07-test-custom-connector-04.png